wstyx-hh/BT2_ass3/README.md

 ```

 > ⚠️ **Note:** The `llama3` model requires at least **6 GB of free RAM**.
-> If your system has less memory, consider using a lighter model like `gemma:2b`.

 ### 4. Run the Streamlit app